drdracool/car-keeper/README.md

-# Introduction
+# Car-Keeper: A Web-Based Car Manageement Application

+## About the Project

-An app where you can record and search all your cars and their cost using React and Redux.
+An app where you can record and search all your cars using React and Redux Toolkit.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Built With

+- React
+- Redux
+- HTML
+- CSS
+- Javascript
+- NPM

 <img width="1321" alt="image" src="https://user-images.githubusercontent.com/97832811/212038446-48c4d41a-5796-4523-a753-d94eeceb0288.png">